bcgov/mobile-signing-service/README.md

 The keys in the plist represent the questions xcode asks you when you export or upload to iTunes.
 The defaults should work in most cases; the only important ones that must be tweaked are the `method` and `teamID`.

+*ipa*
+????

+For Android you can sign an apk.
+Build the project in release mode and you are ready to upload.

 Once you have your package created use the following cURL commands to submit, check the status, and download the signed artifact.
+For ipa and xcarchive, specify the platform as `ios`, for apk use `android`.

 __Submit for Signing__